mtgjson/mtgjson-website/docs/index.md

       content: MTGJSON
   - - meta
     - name: description
       content: MTGJSON is an open-source project that catalogs all Magic The Gathering data in portable formats.
-A dedicated group of fans maintains and supplies data for a variety of projects and sites in the community.
-Using an aggregation process we fetch data between multiple resources and approved partners, and combine all this data in to various downloadable formats.
+Using an aggregation process we fetch information between multiple resources and approved partners, and combine all that data in to various downloadable formats.
   - - meta
     - property: og:description
       content: MTGJSON is an open-source project that catalogs all Magic The Gathering data in portable formats.
-A dedicated group of fans maintains and supplies data for a variety of projects and sites in the community.
-Using an aggregation process we fetch data between multiple resources and approved partners, and combine all this data in to various downloadable formats.
+Using an aggregation process we fetch information between multiple resources and approved partners, and combine all that data in to various downloadable formats.
   - - meta
     - name: keywords
       content: mtg, magic the gathering, mtgjson, json, about, home